sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 Setting up credentials for management cluster which is created from the bootstrap cluster is a key activity.
 This requires storing the keys on control plane node and patching kube-apiserver and kube-controller-manager flags to include the service account signing flags similar to what is discussed in the above `Set Service Account Signing Flags` section.

+Key pair can be distributed to a workload cluster by creating a secret with the name as `<cluster-name>-sa` encompassing the key pair.
+Follow this [link](https://cluster-api.sigs.k8s.io/tasks/certs/using-custom-certificates.html) for more details.

 ### <a name='ProposedApiChanges'></a>Proposed API Changes

 The AzureClusterIdentity spec has a `Type` field that can be used to define what type of Azure identity should be used.